IHeartMedia: Production of local programming

 iHeartMedia uses the RCS Nex-Gen automation system throughout their properties.
-Like most contemporary automation systems, Nex-Gen allows a DJ from anywhere in the country to sound as if he or she is broadcasting from anywhere else in the country, on any other station.
+Like most contemporary automation systems, Nex-Gen allows a DJ from anywhere in the country to sound as if they are broadcasting from anywhere else in the country, on any other station.
 A technological outgrowth of earlier, tape-based automation systems dating back to the 1960s, this method—known as voice-tracking—allows for smaller market stations to be partially or completely staffed by "cyber-jocks" who may never have visited the town from which they are broadcasting.
 This practice may also result in local on-air positions being reduced or eliminated.
 It has been stated that iHeartMedia maintains a majority of its staff in hourly-paid, part-time positions.
 Beginning in the early 2020s, many of its stations have added a disclaimer with their station identification sequence noting that the voicetracked content is pre-recorded.